Consult An Experienced Healthcare Professional For Athlete’s Foot Treatment

 Can an Athlete’s Foot Spread?

-Yes, athlete foot can spread to healthy individuals from damp and wet environments, such as public showers or pool areas.
+Yes, athlete’s foot can spread to healthy individuals from damp and wet environments, such as public showers or pool areas.
 It can also occur if you touch an affected foot or use any contaminated belongings from the affected person.

-As long as the person has a fungal infection on the feet, it is contagious and spread from person to person.
-Therefore, if you have an athlete’s foot or are at a higher risk of developing a fungal infection, you need to be cautious and practice healthy foot hygiene by avoiding warm and damp environments.
+As long as the person has a fungal infection on the feet, it is contagious and spreads from person to person.
+Therefore, if you have athlete’s foot or are at a higher risk of developing a fungal infection, you need to be cautious and practice healthy foot hygiene by avoiding warm and damp environments.
 You can also visit an urgent care clinic for proper counseling and care from experienced healthcare providers.

 Who Is At More Risk Of Athlete’s Foot?